Experiencing Speech: A Skills-Based, Panlingual Approach to Actor Training

 Table of Contents

 Part 1: The Physical Actions of Speech 1.
 Experiencing Flow 2.
 Experiencing Articulators 3.
 Experiencing Shaped Flow 4.
 Experiencing Obstructed Flow Part 2: The Possibilities in Language 5.
 Experiencing Obstruents in Language 6.
 Experiencing the Empty Charts – Consonants 7.
 Experiencing Language 8.
 Experiencing the Empty Chart – Vowels Part 3: The Transcription of Speech 9.
 Experiencing Phones, Phonemes, and Phonetic Symbols (oh my!)
 10. Experiencing the Consonant Symbols 11.
 Experiencing the Vowel Symbols 12.
 Experiencing Narrow Phonetic Transcription Part 4: Speechwork is Acting Work 13.
 Experiencing Oral Posture 14.
 Experiencing Linguistic Detail 15.
 Experiencing Strategy 16.
 Experiencing Your Acting Choices

-Julie Foh is an Assistant Professor of Voice and Speech at the University of Connecticut, a member of the Voice and Speech Trainers Association, and an Associate Teacher of Fitzmaurice Voicework.
-She is a Certified Teacher of Knight-Thompson Speechwork® and a professional voice and dialect coach.
+Julie Foh is Assistant Professor of Voice and Speech at the University of Connecticut, a member of the Voice and Speech Trainers Association, and an Associate Teacher of Fitzmaurice Voicework.
+She is a certified teacher of Knight-Thompson Speechwork® and a professional voice and dialect coach.

-Jeffrey Parker is an Associate Professor of Theatre at Metropolitan State University of Denver and a Certified Teacher of Knight-Thompson Speechwork®.
+Jeffrey Parker is Associate Professor of Theatre at Metropolitan State University of Denver and a certified teacher of Knight-Thompson Speechwork®.
 He is a member of the Voice and Speech Trainers Association and the current Director of Voice and Text at the Colorado Shakespeare Festival.